dwalleck/opencafe/docs/source/quickstart/index.rst

 Quick Start
 ===========

+**The goal of this portion of the guide is to be a very deliberate step-by-step explanation of not only how to use OpenCafe components, but to also explain what types of problems are solved by using OpenCafe.**

 To get started, let's install and initialize OpenCafe.
 We can do this by running the following commands: